codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 ## Permissions for GitLab

-The table below maps the GitLab Cloud and GitLab Enterprise roles to the corresponding Codacy permission levels and the operations that they're allowed to perform:
+The table below maps the GitLab Cloud and GitLab Enterprise roles to the corresponding Codacy roles and the operations that they're allowed to perform:

 <table>
   <thead>